Christopher-Silver/hockey-lakehouse-analytics/README.md

 - Spatial analysis across the offensive zone

 **Why this matters:**
-Raw shot maps are misleading — this isolates *true weaknesses* compared to other goalies.
+Raw shot maps are misleading.
+This dashboard isolates *true weaknesses* compared to other goalies.

 **Example insight:**
-> Opponents should attack Oettinger from the left circle — he allows more goals than league average from that area, despite being strong in the slot.
+> Opponents should attack Oettinger from the left circle - he allows more goals than league average from that area, despite being strong in the slot.

 ![Goalie Shot Location](dashboards/kpiGoalieZones.png)